virtusize/integration_android/README.md

        style="@style/Widget.AppCompat.Button.Colored"
        android:layout_width="wrap_content"
        android:layout_height="wrap_content"
-       android:text="@string/fit_button_text" />
+       android:text="@string/virtusize_button_text" />
    ```

-3. Inside your activity, setup the Fit Illustrator button using product details by passing a `imageUrl` of the product in order to populate the comparison view and passing in an `externalId` that will be used to reference that product in our API
+3. Inside your activity, setup the Virtusize button using product details by passing a `imageUrl` of the product in order to populate the comparison view and passing in an `externalId` that will be used to reference that product in our API

    - Kotlin